A history of the collections

 The Costume collection

-The Costume Collection was started in the 1920s with gifts of dresses and accessories from Mary Greg and a collection of embroideries from around the world bequeathed by Mrs Lewis F Day, widow of the Arts and Crafts designer.
+Costume collecting at Manchester Art Gallery began in the 1920s with gifts of dresses and accessories from Mary Greg and a collection of embroideries from around the world from Mrs Lewis F Day, widow of the Arts and Crafts designer.
 Mass produced furnishing and dress textiles, mainly manufactured in Manchester, were also collected during the 1930s as part of Haward’s Industrial Art Collection scheme.

 In 1945 Haward mounted a fundraising campaign to purchase the extensive collection of costume historian Dr C Willett Cunnington, as a fitting reflection of the city’s textile heritage.
 The sale was completed in 1947, and Platt Hall Gallery of English Costume was opened in July of that year, the first museum in Britain instituted solely to collect and display items relating to the history of clothes and fashion.

-The collections expanded rapidly under the first Keeper of Costume, Anne Buck, mainly through gifts from donors throughout Britain.
-Fifty years on, the collections are recognised as being nationally outstanding, not only for their size, but also for their exceptional range, encompassing the clothes and personal effects of most social classes
+The collection expanded rapidly under the first Keeper of Costume, Anne Buck, mainly through gifts from donors throughout Britain.
+Seventy years on, the collection is recognised as being nationally outstanding, not only for their size, but also for their exceptional range, encompassing the clothes and personal effects of most social classes

 Collecting since the 1950s